knutnergaard/FontLab-Scripts/SMuFL/build_glyphs/readme.md

 For any preexisting glyphs, name will be appended with '_001' and unicode will be set to None.

 ### build_staves.py
 Builds composite glyphs in SMuFLs Staves range from single staff line glyphs.
+Script will draw primitives in place of non-existent source glyphs, according to engraving default settings below.

 For any preexisting glyphs, name will be appended with '_001' and unicode will be set to None.